-CGIAR Standing Panel on Impact Assessment is seeking Expressions of Interest (EoIs) from research teams interested in leading longitudinal research on the adoption and impact of agricultural innovations in Ethiopia, Uganda, Vietnam and Bangladesh.
-In each of these four countries, SPIA has built up a program of panel surveys in which detailed agricultural modules are integrated in nationally-representative household surveys.
-Having demonstrated the viability and novel insights of this approach, we are now looking to contract with research teams to build on these foundations and to extend the work for several additional years.
+CGIAR Standing Panel on Impact Assessment is seeking Expressions of Interest (EoIs) from research teams interested in leading longitudinal research on the adoption and impact of agricultural innovations in Colombia, Nigeria, Egypt and a cluster of states in northern India including Odisha and Bihar.
+SPIA has identified these four countries as forming phase two of a program (that started with Ethiopia, Uganda, Vietnam and Bangladesh - see Phase 1 call for EoIs) that aims to build a panel in which detailed agricultural modules are integrated in nationally-representative household surveys.